Perena2ECED/ECE-2112-PA3/README.md

 # B. MODEL LOOKUP
 The problem asks to display the complete row for the Toyota Corolla and only the model. mpg, hp, and wt for Pontiac Firebird without using hard-coded syntax.

-* The inner syntax `cars['Model'] == 'Toyota Corolla' acts as a structural row-filtering Boolean mask.
+* The syntax `toyota = cars['Model'] == 'Toyota Corolla']` acts as a structural row-filtering Boolean mask.
 It evaluates each value in the `Model` variable column, filtering matches as `True` and mismatches as `False`.
 When it is placed inside the DataFrame subsetting bracket `cars[]`, it extracts only the elements that are true and stores them under the arbitrary variable `toyota`.

   ```
   toyota = cars[cars['Model'] == 'Toyota Corolla']